How cities can accommodate immigration so the world can become twice as rich, without the seemingly obvious downsides.

 Well, Bregman presents plenty of evidence that crime by immigrants is lower than native populations in the United States.
 And it's also true for their children in the United States.

 Now, he does point out that in other countries such as the Netherlands, there is more crime among immigrants.
 But the crime rate matches exactly the crime rates of the communities where they live.
-In other words, the crime rate is higher because immigrants there are consigned to poor communities.
+In other words, the crime rate is higher because immigrants there are consigned to poorer communities.
 So no, immigrants are not any more likely to commit a crime than anybody else.
 In many cases, they're less likely and I figure that's because they are more ambitious.

 Well, won't immigrants destroy social cohesion?